helenbatson/chronic_kidney_disease/README.md

 ----

-### Building the models
+### The Models

-A few models were tried to check for the best model to predict chronic kidney disease.
+Classification models were tried to check for the best model to predict chronic kidney disease since the prediction of disease versus no disease has a discrete outcome.

 - Logistic Regression
 - Support Vector Machines